UKHO/docs/README.md

 This repository contains documentation about digital delivery teams, their behaviours and processes and our engineers at the UKHO.

-We have eight software engineering teams that develop and support software using the .Net, Java, Python and other languages.
+We have eight software engineering teams that develop and support software using .Net, Java, Python and other languages.

 We’re proud that we’ve created this group by recruiting people who share a commitment to professional development and watched them grow with us.
 Right now, we have people pursuing certification in Azure, AWS, Kubernetes and Security; we have others on management training courses; we even have people on Masters Degree programmes.